Solutions in falls prevention are vital as an estimated 125,021 people aged 65 and over were hospitalised due to falls in 2016–17.

-Around 85% of fall-related injury cases in 2016–17 were recorded as having occurred in either the home or in residential aged care for people aged 65 and over.
+In 2016-17, around 85% of fall-related injury cases occurred either in the home or in residential aged care for people aged 65 and over.

-The age-standardised rate of falls in the home for older people living in the community was 1,888 per 100,000 population, while the rate of falls for older people living in residential aged care was 11,403 per 100,000 population.
-These rates are likely to be underestimated, because of missing information on the places in which falls occurred.
+The age-standardised rate of falls in the home for older people living in the community was 1,888 per 100,000 population.
+Comparatively, the rate of falls for older people living in residential aged care was 11,403 per 100,000 population.
+These rates are likely underestimating because there is missing information on the places in which falls occurred.

-Hospital care attributable to fall-related injury (Economic/Healthcare burden)
+Hospital care attributable to falls-related injuries (Economic/Healthcare burden)

 Our fall prevention systems offer a variety of benefits to hospitals, aged care facilities, and private homes that require increased patient care.